CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 The use of any electronic devices during class time is subject to the teacher’s instructions, and must not otherwise interfere with educational processes.
 The unauthorized use of any electronic device in relation to any form of assessment (e.g. assignment, quiz, test, or exam) will be treated as cheating according to school, district, and Ministry of Education policy.

-Students and parents should be aware that there are very specific policies, procedures, rules, and requirements for the writing of school and provincial exams: punctuality, allowable materials, electronic devices, consequences for cheating, etc. Handsworth applies provincial exam policies to the administration of school exams and other forms of assessment.
+Students and parents should be aware there are very specific policies, procedures, rules, and requirements for the writing of school and provincial assessments: punctuality, allowable materials, electronic devices, consequences for cheating, etc. Handsworth applies provincial exam policies to the administration of school exams and other forms of assessment.
 This information is made publicly available on our website.
 Students and parents are also encouraged to review provincial exam policies and procedures on the Ministry of Education website : http://www.gov.bc.ca/bced/ .

-Vehicles and Skateboards
+Vehicles, Bikes and Skateboards

 Emergency Alarms and Drills